Why can’t I mix the right colour?

 Every single colour has a bias towards another colour.

-A blue pigment will have either a red bias or a green bias in comparison to another blue pigment.
+A blue pigment will have either a red bias or a green bias compared to another blue pigment.

 Colour ‘theory’ states that you can mix all 3 secondary colours with the 3 primaries,